 |Nilai ⇄ Airport Liner ⇄ KLIA / klia2|

-Role of KTM Komuter in Greater KL / Klang Valley Integrated Transit System – For better visualization, you can review these rail lines, Line 1 – KTM Seremban Line and Line 2 – KTM Port Klang Line, on the following integrated transit map.
+What is the role of KTM Komuter in the Greater Kuala Lumpur / Klang Valley Integrated Transit System?
+For better visualization, you can review these rail lines, Line 1 – KTM Seremban Line and Line 2 – KTM Port Klang Line, on the following integrated transit map.

 The Klang Valley Integrated Transit System consists of the following rail systems that operate seamlessly together: